Loading...

 Track 2: Section 504

-HHS enforcement begins.
-Private right of action May 12.
+Current HHS web/mobile date.
 Same enforcement lever: risk analysis + remediation plan.

 OCR Director Paula Stannard's accompanying statement framed the message directly: regulated entities that fail to identify and address risks 'leave themselves vulnerable to ransomware attacks.'
 That language is meant to remove the after-the-fact framing where a ransomware breach is treated as bad luck.
 OCR is treating it as foreseeable risk that the entity failed to mitigate.
 The legal posture is closer to 'you knew or should have known' than to 'you were a victim.'